pachyderm/docs/content/2.2.x/deploy-manage/manage/s3gateway/deploy-s3gateway-sidecar.md

     writing in `/pfs/out`.
     The address of the output repository will be `s3://out`

   {{% notice note %}}

-    The user code is responsible to:
+  The user code is responsible for:

+  - providing its own S3 client package as part of the image (boto3).
+  - reading and writing in the S3 Buckets exposed to the pipeline.
   {{% /notice %}}

-      - provide its own S3 client package as part of the image (boto3).
-      - read and write in the S3 Buckets exposed to the pipeline.

 * To access the sidecar instance and a bucket, you should use the [S3_ENDPOINT](../../../deploy/environment-variables/#pipeline-worker-environment-variables) environment variable (see example below).
 No authentication is needed;